 - Assistant Prosecutor for the Hudson County Prosecutor's Office from 1977-1981

-Since taking office, Mayor Healy and his administration have been advocates for reducing crime and making the streets safer, improving the quality of life, and bringing more jobs and ratables to reduce the property tax burden on the Jersey City community.
-Some of his initiatives and achievements include:
+While in office, Mayor Healy and his administration were advocates for reducing crime and making the streets safer, improving the quality of life, and bringing more jobs and ratables to reduce the property tax burden on the Jersey City community.
+Some of his initiatives and achievements included:

 - Hiring more than 250 police officers since taking office and establishing a Gang Unit under the Streets Crime Unit

 - Began enforcing the Jersey City Business Curfew Ordinance to eliminate increased violence and robberies at all-night establishments